<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 In the constantly evolving world of technology, safety remains a top concern among engineers during development.
 Whether it’s a sensor in your car, your son’s handheld video game, or a surgically implanted medical device in your elderly neighbor, we need assurance that our products are intrinsically safe (IS) during use.

-This is especially true when it comes to electronics used in already dangerous conditions.
+This is especially true with electronics used in already dangerous conditions.
 Atmospheres in mines, chemical plants, processing mills, tankers, and oil refineries can contain extremely hazardous areas that rely on intrinsically safe equipment to keep workers from harm’s way.

 So, What Does 'Intrinsically Safe Equipment' Mean?

-Basically, intrinsically safe electronics allow for safe operation in hazardous areas by limiting the electrical or thermal energy available for ignition.
+Intrinsically safe electronics limit the electrical or thermal energy available for ignition, allowing for safe operation in hazardous areas.
 Common industrial equipment like motor brushes and switches are at risk of:

 • Internal sparks